Pittsburgh Zoo & Aquarium: Breeding

-In 2010, three cubs were again born to Toma, and to Taiga their father.
-All three are doing very well at the zoo.
-Toma is caring for all three.

-On June 13, 2009, a baby sea lion was born.
-Other recent births include two North American river otters and a pair of baby beavers.

 On October 25, 2009, one of the zoo's African painted dogs, Vega, gave birth to a litter of nine live puppies, and one dead puppy.
 Vega died the next day, leaving her puppies orphaned.
 To help nurse and raise the dogs, the zoo found a domesticated dog, Honey, from a local shelter who had recently given birth and was still lactating.
 Honey immediately took to the puppies and fed them.
 At the same time, the zoo's vet staff hand-fed the puppies a liquid diet fortified with enzymes.
 Although, four of the remaining puppies died – the typical mortality rate for African painted dogs is 50 percent – the remaining five were healthy and doing well after a month.
-The painted dogs were involved in the death of a young boy in November 2012, during which one dog was shot, and the exhibit was closed.
+The painted dogs were involved in the death of a young boy in November 2012, during which one dog was shot, and the exhibit was closed due to safety concerns.
 The painted dogs left the zoo in 2013 and are moved to other zoos.

-On April 12, a baby nyala was born.

-On July 16, three lion cubs were born.